sweetsmint/Composition_Java/README.md

 ## Additional resources

-Now that you have your app ready to go, it's time to
+Now that you have your app ready to go, it's time to build something cool!
+If you want to learn more about Docker, Rails and deploying a Rails app here's a couple of free and paid resources.